-- How does freedom of the press relate to freedom of speech? - Why was the protection of the press so important to the Founding generation? - Why does freedom of the press remain important to American democracy today?
+- Does the First Amendment of the U.S. Constitution protect the Freedom of Press? - Why is the protection of the press important in a democracy? - Why was the protection of the press so important to the Founders?
+Why does it remain important to American democracy today?